clicksounds/indexer/Guidelines/familyfriendly.md

 # An Example
 ## Not Allowed
-* a sound that has the word "Fuck"
+* a sound that has the words "Fuck YOU!"